LinkedInAttic/hopscotch/README.md

 The Hopscotch framework comes with a simple set of API calls with which you can run and manage tours:

-* `hopscotch.startTour(tour, stepNum)` - Actually starts the tour.
+* `hopscotch.startTour(tour[, stepNum])` - Actually starts the tour.
 Optional stepNum argument specifies what step to start at.

 * `hopscotch.showStep(idx)` - Skips to a given step in the tour